 In that same year, they created the Marine Protection, Research, and Sanctuaries Act.
 This aimed to regulate the dumping of waste in the ocean.
 It also authorized the Environmental Protection Agency and the National Oceanic and Atmospheric Administration to conduct research about marine pollution and how to phase out sewage and industrial waste disposal in the ocean.

-Since then, most of the waste dumped in American waters are dredged materials that are permitted beforehand by the EPA.
+Since then, most of the waste dumped in American waters has been dredged materials that are permitted beforehand by the EPA.
 Before disposal, these materials are evaluated to ensure that they won’t cause any harmful effects to either humans or the marine environment.

 In 1973, the International Maritime Organization, a specialized agency of the United Nations, created the International Convention for the Prevention of Pollution from Ships, also known as MARPOL.
 Somewhat similar to the MPRSA, MARPOL aimed to reduce the amount of marine pollution caused by ships.
 More specifically, its goal was to cut down on both intentional and accidental spillages of oil and other harmful liquid substances.